 Q: What if my travel plans change after I complete my application?

 the Change Request form must be completed and submitted to

-firstname.lastname@example.org (the form and further information can be found in the Changing Destination and/or Duration section above).
+firstname.lastname@example.org for prior approval or uploaded to the online Payment Activation form (please see “Payment Activation” section).
+The Change Request form and further information can be found in the Changing Destination and/or Duration section above.

 Q: Can I receive payment of my award before my departure date?

 A: Yes, provided that you submit the necessary documentation including the online Payment Activation Form, proof of transportation and accommodations, and Safety Abroad registration and training, as required.

 Q: Where can I find the SGS Research Travel Grant Payment Activation Form?

 A: The Payment Activation Form can be found in the Payment Activation section above.